chartexhibition/chartexhibition.com/content/index.md

  * Local chartists
  * Pop-chart

-We are currently working on a submissions system, in the mean time, send them in to <submissions@chartexhibition.com>
+We are currently working on a submissions system, in the meantime, send them in to <submissions@chartexhibition.com>

 If you'd like to sponsor us or say hi, drop us an email here <enquiries@chartexhibition.com>